- Table of Contents

 Brand awareness doesn't just cater to existing customers; it also attracts new ones.
 When your brand is widely recognized and positively perceived, it becomes a magnet for potential customers who were previously unaware of your offerings.
 This expanded market reach allows you to tap into new customer segments, regions, or demographics.

-For example, a well-known athletic apparel brand that primarily targets young adults may find that its brand awareness efforts attract older generations looking for quality sportswear.
+For example, a well-known athletic apparel brand targeting young adults may find that its awareness efforts attract older generations looking for quality sportswear.
 By broadening its market reach, the brand can increase its sales potential.

 Cross-Selling and Upselling Opportunities